kyle-bit/trolled/README.md

 It is a plug and play, No content needed.
 All you need to do is drop it into your addons foler.
 Should look like this container/garrysmod/addons/wolf_trolled

+Will I update this?
+ofc I will.
+I plan to add more to it for the fun expeariance.
+I am alwase open to suggestions and improvments to!
+Just let me know.